What to pack for a city trip: The perfect city trip packing list!

 Especially important for a perfect city trip in Europe is a good jacket.
 Jenny has chosen a light but wind- and water-repellent jacket from Fjällräven.

-We always have the following shoes with us on our city breaks:
+We always have the following shoes with us on our city trip:

 When it’s really warm, we like to wear flip flops.

-Which shoes belong on the packing list for a city break?
+Which shoes belong on the packing list for a city trip?

 Very important: Comfortable shoes!
 A city trip with uncomfortable shoes is not an option.
 The choice of your shoes is essential for a successful city trip.